-New research is starting to show just how dangerous genetically modified gmo foods can be, and why you should avoid them at all costs.
+New research is starting to show just how hazardous genetically modified GMO foods can be, and why you should avoid them at all costs.

-GMOs are a result of genetic engineering, during which certain “favorable” traits of one organism are inserted into another organism’s genes—permanently altering the second organism’s DNA, supposedly for the better.
+GMOs are a result of genetic engineering or recombinant DNA Technology, during which certain “favorable” traits of one organism are inserted into another organism’s genome—permanently altering the second organism’s DNA, supposedly for the better.
 An example of this would be manipulating the DNA of a crop like corn so that it has a built-in pesticide or herbicide component.

 This is just one example of how crops are genetically modified.
-And, in theory, it sounds like a great idea.
+In theory, it sounds like a great idea.
 Less crop loss due to pests equals more crop yields.
 More crops mean lower cost and fewer people going hungry.
-So where’s the harm?
+So, where’s the harm?

 Well, consider this: According to Greenpeace, once planted, GMOs are uncontrollable and cannot be “taken back.”
 This means they can spread and easily contaminate non-GMO populations.1

-Furthermore, GMOs are threatening small organic farmers’ livelihoods.
+Furthermore, GMO foods are threatening small organic farmers’ livelihoods.
 Since GMOs are patented by giant agricultural corporations, these conglomerates are known to sue family farmers for alleged patent violations, should they come to “possess” GMO technology as a result of completely uncontrollable contamination.

 So what’s a small farmer to do if sued by a multi-billion dollar agricultural bully?
 Many just quit farming altogether, leaving us with fewer and fewer organic family-owned farms.